"How to connect you Nintendo famicom to your radio"

 Another Serial Experiments Lain fan site.
 This site has descriptions and analysis of the show's philosophy and episodes.
 The site also contains the Serial Experiments Lain manga "Nightmare of Fabrication" if you haven't read that yet.

 An inbrowser parody of windows 95/98.
 It has a bunch of actually working software, games and emulators, which is awesome.

 Speaking of the faaux website, I should add it here as well.
 This website is a collection monochrome pink html art peices concerning lain, from the anime 'Serial Experiments Lain'.
 There are also a few pretty interesting lain unity games as well.
-If you haven't already seen Serial Experiments Lain i'd highly recomend it.
+If you haven't already seen Serial Experiments Lain I'd highly recommend it.

 This is a very surreal website.
 It functions as a huge maze of links that slowly detail a story and/or possibly some kind of ARG, I'm not really sure yet.
 The art and literature inside are delightful abstract.

 I don't think I've ever seen art "things" that look quite like this.
-I had initially described it as "fractal imagery", but after talking to someone in the associated discord server, I found that they the art peices "pixel ornaments".
+I had initially described it as "fractal imagery", but after talking to someone in the associated discord server, I found that they the art pieces "pixel ornaments".
+(UPDATE: I was later contacted by whom I believe is the site's creator on how they describe these things.)
 I was also given this link, showing how to make said imagery..